Medical abortion: Safety

-Medical abortion is as safe, or safer, than childbirth, surgical abortion, or unsafe ("back-alley") abortion.
+Medical abortion is as safe as, or safer than, childbirth, surgical abortion, or unsafe ("back-alley") abortion.

 Medical abortion is about 14 times safer than childbirth, and also safer than the mortality rate for Penicillin and Viagra.

-Medical abortion is as safe, or safer, than surgical abortion.
+Medical abortion is as safe as, or safer than, surgical abortion.
 In the United States, an FDA report states that of the 3.7 million women who have had a medication abortion between 2000 and 2018, 24 died afterward, with 11 of those deaths likely unrelated to the abortion, including drug overdoses, homicides, and a suicide.
 When not taking the 11 likely unrelated deaths into account, the mortality rate for medication abortion is half the mortality rate of abortion overall.
 Including all deaths in the study, the data shows that the mortality rate for medication abortion is about equal to abortion overall.

 Legal medical abortions reduce the risks associated with unsafe abortions.
 Globally, individuals who can get pregnant face substantial dangers to their health due to the significant challenges in obtaining safe abortion services.
 These negative outcomes arise from stringent abortion regulations, ineffective healthcare systems, a shortage of adequately trained healthcare professionals, societally imposed stigma, and limited services in remote regions.
 Additionally, within low and middle-income countries where abortion is legally allowed, a considerable number of unsafe abortions occur.
 Approximately 7 million women are hospitalized annually in these areas as a result of complications arising from unsafe abortion.
 Unsafe abortion is attributed to 4.7% to 13.2% of maternal deaths each year, with the estimated expense for managing its complications reaching $553 million.
 Many factors contribute to these health risks including lack of education about available choices, the varying stances of healthcare providers on abortion, a shortage of qualified personnel for safe abortion services, insufficient privacy and confidentiality, and services that fall short of meeting the demand.